godarklight/concorde/README.md

 Skype: godarklight
 Forum thread: http://www.flightgear.org/forums/viewtopic.php?f=14&t=19824

 This is the first aircraft I have worked on.
 I had to learn blender, flightgear's XML, and nasal all because a (pretty) aircraft that hasn't flown for years.
-If you are an aircraft developer and you can I'm "doing it wrong", please give me pointers, Otherwise I will continue slowly and surely.
+If you are an aircraft developer and you can see that I'm "doing it wrong", please give me pointers, Otherwise I will continue slowly and surely.

 I'm improving the concorde because I want to.
-This might explain it:
+This might explain it: http://mpserver15.flightgear.org/modules/fgtracker/?FUNCT=FLIGHTS&CALLSIGN=DARK-L (Looks like the tracker had it's time reset, but effective flight time is accurate)

 I have been unable to contact the aircraft developer who is anonymous or unknown.
 If the author does read this, I'm interested in becoming a maintainer after I have finished it.
-I haven't added myself to the authors because I believe it is still "Unknown's" plane :)
+I haven't added myself to the authors because I believe it is still "Unknown's" plane.
+Maybe I'll add it in after I finish replacing the panels :)

 GIT INFO
 ========